-"The Desertas Islands are made up of three small uninhabited islands."
+"The Desertas Islands

+are made up of three

+small uninhabited

+islands."

-extensive basalt mantles tower above us.
-At the foot of the steep, inhospitable island, numerous small caves and indents reveal hidden stony beaches that act as resting places for the resident monk seals.
+sharply in the middle of the ocean amidst the bright morning light.
+When we get closer, I marvel at the clarity of a mesmerising dark, turquoise water, while extensive basalt mantles tower above us.
+At the foot of the steep, inhospitable island, numerous small caves and indentations reveal hidden stony beaches that act as resting places for the resident monk seals.

 We anchor at Doca on Deserta Grande where a small wooden house is the only refuge for the two Nature Wardens that are stationed here for two-week stints at a time.
 The building of the house in 1988 marked the beginning of conservation efforts for the Mediterranean monk seals and its habitat.
 Since then, two Nature Wardens have consistently been present on the island.
 A large landslide behind the house exposes the island's volcanic origins in the tall rocks.
-Between 2 and 5 million years old, the island's geology is characterised by horizontal basaltic layers, red brown and yellow tufts which resulted from explosive volcanic eruptions, and lighter grey seams or dykes that resulted from flowing magma streams that passed through the rock.
+Between 2 and 5 million years old, Desertas' geology is characterised by horizontal basaltic layers, red brown and yellow tufts which resulted from explosive volcanic eruptions, and lighter grey seams or dykes that resulted from flowing magma streams that passed through the rock.

-One of the Nature Wardens, Lourenço Alves, welcomes us and joins us on our boat to drive around the islands to run us through his daily chores: "First thing in the morning, we usually take the boat out and, depending on the weather conditions, try to go around all three islands to find and monitor the monk seals.
-If we spot some, we take some photos which we later analyse to try to ID the individuals."
+One of the Nature Wardens, Lourenço Alves, welcomes us and joins us on our boat to drive around the islands to run us through his daily chores: "First thing in the morning, we usually take the boat out and try to go around all three islands to find and monitor the monk seals.
+If we spot some, we take photos of them which we later analyse to try to ID the individuals."
 Other tasks include clearing plastic from the rugged beaches, looking after abandoned seal pups, and the surveillance of the surrounding areas from land and sea.
-"We check boats to ensure that no illegal fishing is happening in the protected zone," explains Alves.
+"We check boats to ensure that no illegal fishing is being done in the protected zone," explains Alves.
 Scuba diving and visits to the main island are only permitted with prior authorisation, he adds, while handing us a map of the three islands.
-The eastern part of Deserta Grande and Bugio are considered a strict reserve which means that any access is forbidden without a permit, while the west of Deserta Grande and Ilhéu Chão are a partial reserve.
-Domestic animals, spearfishing and the use of fishing nets are not permitted anywhere, while lobster traps have also been banned after a monk seal pup got caught in one and drowned.
+The eastern part of Deserta Grande and Bugio are considered a strict reserve which means that any access is strictly forbidden without a permit.
+The west of Deserta Grande and Ilhéu Chão are considered a partial reserve.
+Domestic animals, spearfishing and the use of fishing nets are not permitted anywhere, while lobster traps have also been banned after a monk seal pup got caught and drowned in one.